Buyer's credit: Cost involved

 Interest cost is charged by overseas bank as a financing cost.

 Risk involved

 Buyer's credit is associated with currency risk.

-Thus, Hedging may be required as foreign currency is involved, making Buyer's Credit risky at times.

 Indian regulatory framework

 Banks can provide buyer’s credit up to US$20 million (US$ 2 crore) per import transactions for a maximum maturity period of one year from date of shipment.
 In case of import of capital goods, banks can approve buyer’s credits up to $20 million per transaction with a maturity period of up to three years.
 No rollover beyond that period is permitted.